lifeBalance/in_action/README.md

 Then we write another spec for the following requirement: **Editors** of a project should be able to leave comments but not change a ticket’s state; only **managers** of a project (and **admins**) can change the state.

-Finally we implement functionality to avoid little rascals from tampering with our forms and changing tickets' states.
+Finally we implement functionality to avoid little rascals from tampering with our forms and changing a ticket state.
 We do that by modifying the `create` action in our `CommentsController` so that the `state_id` parameter is removed before being passed to the `build` method, for all users other than **managers** and **admins**.
 As usual, the actual implementation is preceded by a spec feature.

+## Chapter 11
+This chapter covers tagging tickets, meaning the ability to add **tags** to tickets so we can group them together under a given tag.
+Then we can use these tags to implement a search functionality based on them.
+Creating and editing tags is not gonna be allowed to all users, only **managers** of a project and **admins** will be able to do that.

+Creating tags is the first step, we need an interface for adding tags to new tickets, a simple **text field** underneath the ticket's description field.
+But before that, we need to add a new scenario to the spec for creating tickets.
+The steps taken to fix the failing spec:

+* Create the text field itself for creating the tags in `views/tickets/_form.html.erb`.
+* Creating a **virtual attribute** named `tag_names` inside the `Ticket` model.
+* Add this attribute to the list of permitted parameters in `TicketsController`.
+* Add markup for showing the tags in `views/tickets/show.html.erb`.
+* Define the `tags` method with a `has_and_belongs_to_many` association between `Ticket` objects and `Tag` objects.
+* Generate a `Tag` model with only a `name` field, and without any `timestamps` fields, we don't need them.
+Before running that migration, we generate another one for the **join table** for tags and tickets.
+* Redefine the **setter method** for our virtual attribute `tag_names=` in the `Ticket` model.
+* Creating a **partial template** for tags in `views/tags/_tag.html.erb` and add some styling.

 [1]: https://www.manning.com/books/rails-4-in-action
 [2]: https://en.wikipedia.org/wiki/Behavior-driven_development